cybozu-go/moco/docs/design.md

 ### How to execute switchover

-Users can execute master switchover by applying `SwitchoverJob` CR which contains the master index to be switched to.
+Users can execute primary switchover by applying `SwitchoverJob` CR which contains the primary index to be switched to.

 Note that while any `SwitchoverJob` is running, another `SwitchoverJob` can be created but the operator waits for the completion of running jobs.